(Bosnia & Herzegovina)

 Adnan joined FutureLab Europe in 2012.
 Since then, he has been involved in the following activities:

-- The fog that never fades – welcoming the EU friend that never came
+- The fog that never fades – welcoming the EU friend who never came

 - #Pray for … People